apache/infrastructure-website/content/pages/cwiki.md

   - You can create user groups in addition to the standard groups:

 <h2 id="watching">Watching a cwiki page<a class="headerlink" href="#watching" title="Permanent link">&para;</a></h2>
-Cwiki users, including those not involved in a project, can 'watch' pages in a project's space to receive update notices when information on that page changes, To watch a page, login in to the ASF cwiki, locate the page you want to watch, and click **Watch** on the top menu bar.
+Cwiki users, including those not involved in a project, can 'watch' pages in a project's space to receive update notices when information on that page changes.

+To watch a page:

+  - Log in in to the ASF cwiki.
+  - Locate the page you want to watch.
+  - Click **Watch** on the top menu bar.

 To stop watching a page:

+  - Log in in to the ASF cwiki.
-  - Click your profile icon at the top right if the wiki page.
+  - Click your profile icon at the top right of the wiki page.
   - From the dropdown menu that appears, select **Watches**.
   - The list of pages you are watching appears, and you can remove those you no longer want to watch.